szedjani/chatbot-demo/README.md

 The solution is unit-tested and the code style complies with PEP-8 standards.

+This is the core file of the solution: https://github.com/szedjani/chatbot-demo/blob/master/chatbot_demo/tagger.py

 # Requirements
 * Python 3.6 (Tensorflow do not support 3.7 on Windows.)
 * Tested only on Windows 10.